alasca-association/tarook/docs/user/reference/options/yk8s.node-scheduling.rst

 ``yk8s.node-scheduling.scheduling_key_prefix``
 ##############################################

+.. note:: DEPRECATED

+   This option is going to be removed.
+Please use Nix's let expression instead.

 Scheduling keys control where services may run.
 A scheduling key corresponds to both a node label and to a taint.
 In order for a service to run on a node,